 - Documenting the place and time your work accident occurred

 - Explaining how the injury happened

 - Listing any and all witnesses to the injury

 - Notifying the insurance carrier about the injury

 - Submitting an appeal in a timely manner if the benefits are denied

-At the Scott J. Sternberg & Associates, P.A., we are dedicated to helping you get the benefits that you deserve.
+At the Sternberg / Forsythe, P.A., we are dedicated to helping you get the benefits that you deserve.
 We understand the law and the procedures that must be followed to ensure you get the benefits you deserve.
 It is vital that you contact us as soon as your work injury occurs, so we can begin the process of making sure you get the benefits that you deserve.
 We are here to fight for your rights and will help you in difficult situations, such as dealing with denied workers’ compensation benefits.